-4. Inspect the vent pipe the full distance from the furnace to the exit point from the building, observing for any possible leakage that might result in products of combustion entering the living area.
+- rusting.
+Observe for any corrosion on the burners themselves.
+Should anything appear questionable, contact your service agency. - Inspect the vent pipe the full distance from the furnace to the vent terminal; observing for any possible leakage that might result in products of combustion entering the living area.